 The trading price of our common shares may decline in the future.
-The table on page 20 of this prospectus illustrates the volatility of the trading price of our common shares.
-Many factors may contribute to a decline in the trading price of our common shares, including, but not limited to:
+Many factors may contribute to such a decline, including, but not limited to:

 - quarterly earnings results that are below the published expectations of financial analysts, which could result from our management's focus on growth in value per share in preference to alternative measures of financial and operating performance such as growth in revenues, quarterly earnings and market share; - changes in marketing, pricing and sales strategies or development of new products by us or our competitors; - changes in domestic or foreign governmental regulations; - variations in our results of operations; - perceptions about market conditions in the property and casualty and reinsurance industry; and - general economic and market conditions.